The Death of the $2,000 Food Photoshoot

 - Lightweight staff capture on phones.

-- AI food photography for restaurants (via tools like Yummify) to style those captures into consistent, on-brand assets.
+- AI food photography for restaurants.
+Use tools like Yummify to style those captures into consistent, on-brand assets.

-- Ongoing testing and refreshes instead of all-or-nothing gambles.
+- Ongoing testing and refreshes.
+Skip the all-or-nothing gambles.

-If you treat visuals as a living part of menu engineering, you spend less overall-and your photos finally keep up with your operation.
+If you treat visuals as a living part of menu engineering, you spend less overall.
+Your photos finally keep up with your operation.

-Pause and list where your current food photos came from and how old they are-this will anchor the rest of the article in your real numbers.
+Pause and list where your current food photos came from.
+Note how old they are.
+This will anchor the rest of the article in your real numbers.

 2. What still matters: quality, honesty, and conversion in a visual?first marketplace

 Cheaper workflows do not mean you can relax your standards.
-If anything, the bar for restaurant marketing visuals is higher because every decision happens on a screen.
+The bar for restaurant marketing visuals is higher.
+Every decision happens on a screen.

 The three non?negotiables

-For any menu image-whether from a DSLR, phone, or Yummify AI workflow-ask:
+For any menu image-whether from a DSLR, phone, or Yummify AI workflow-ask these questions:

 - Clarity: Can a guest instantly see what they’re getting?